inclusive-design/wecount.inclusivedesign.ca/src/collections/views/environmental-scan-canadian-postsecondary-education-and-ai-ethics.md

 title: "Environmental Scan: Canadian Postsecondary Education and AI Ethics"
 author: Ali Milad
 date: 2020-12-17T18:33:09
-picture: /uploads/jared-arango-1-mh6U3qeGQ-unsplash-scaled.jpg
+picture: /uploads/pie-chart.png
-altTag: Abstract Image
+altTag: pie chart
 excerpt: "An overview of key findings from the Postsecondary Education portion of the environmental scan conducted by the We Count team in May 2020. "
 tags: